 That timespan includes the period after he joined a growing Ferrari outfit in 2010, but as had been the case ten years ago, another competitor was threatening to dominate for a half-decade -the ruthlessly-efficient German driver Sebastian Vettel.
 Three of his four successive titles coincided with Alonso’s stint at Ferrari, and not even three second-place championship finishes out of four during that time could stop Alonso falling out of favour.

-In 2014, his fate was sealed by the resurgence of Lewis Hamilton, now racing with a Mercedes outfit that has proven unbeatable ever since the Brit won the title that year.
+In 2014, his fate was sealed by the resurgence of Lewis Hamilton, now racing with a Mercedes outfit that has proven unbeatable ever since winning the title that year.
 Since then, Alonso has hovered around mid-table, before leaving F1 at the end of 2018 to focus on attaining the Triple Crown of motorsport – which he sadly failed to do at the Indy 500 in 2019 after falling short in qualification.